 Who is eligible?

-- Minnesota residents, including legal immigrants, are eligible to buy insurance through MNsure, regardless of whether they are currently insured.
+- Minnesota residents, including legal immigrants, are eligible to buy insurance through MNsure, regardless of whether they are currently insured, but they'll have to wait until open enrollment begins in November.
 More information about who can enroll, along with details about eligibility, is on the MNsure website.

 - You may also qualify for Medical Assistance, the state’s Medicaid plan, which has no monthly premium.
 Or for MinnesotaCare, which offers low-cost coverage to Minnesotans with lower incomes.
+Both plans allow for year-round enrollment.
 When you apply for coverage through MNsure, you'll find out if you qualify for one of these no- or low-cost insurance options.
 You can also see what you might qualify for by looking at the state's income level guidelines.

 When can I enroll?